theodi/hoppler/README.md

 # Hoppler

-A Ruby script and associated rake tasks to back up a database into Rackspace cloud files and clean up old (more than one month) backups.
+A Ruby script and associated rake tasks to back up all local databases into Rackspace cloud files and clean up old (more than one month) backups.

 ## Usage